-Railroad workers were exposed to asbestos products and materials on boxcars, cabooses, coaches, freight cars, baggage cars and locomotive engines before 1980 because it of its extreme heat resistant and fire-proof properties.
+Railroad workers were exposed to asbestos products and materials on boxcars, cabooses, coaches, freight cars, baggage cars, and locomotive engines before 1980 because of it of its extreme heat resistant and fire-proof properties.

-Many Railroads used asbestos containing products and materials including brakes, gaskets, sealing cements, pipe joints, valves, boilers, and fireboxes that exposed railroad workers.
+Many Railroads used asbestos-containing products and materials, including brakes, gaskets, sealing cement, pipe joints, valves, boilers, and fireboxes that exposed railroad workers.

-As early as the late 1920’s Railroad companies had medical information linking asbestos exposure with Mesothelioma and other asbestos-related disease and did nothing to protect their workers from harm for decades.
+In the 1920s Railroad companies had medical information linking asbestos exposure with Mesothelioma and other asbestos-related disease and did nothing to protect their workers from harm for decades.

-Exposure to asbestos fibers was an everyday part of employment for thousands of U. S. Railroad workers during the 1950-1980.
+Exposure to asbestos fibers was a standard part of employment for thousands of U. S. Railroad workers during 1950-1980.